It's Not Hypnotherapy.

 And yet here you are.

-Everything you’ve tried has worked on your thoughts about the anxiety.
-None of it reached the level where the anxiety actually lives — which is beneath thought, beneath logic, beneath anything you can reason your way out of.
+Everything you’ve tried worked on your thoughts about the problem.
+None of it reached the level where the problem actually lives — beneath thought, beneath logic, beneath anything you can reason your way out of.

 Nobody has shown you this before.
 Not because it wasn’t findable.